-A ratio is a comparison between two quantities of the same kind, for example:
+A ratio is a comparison between the quantities of two things.

 There are 3 red sweets and 5 yellow sweets in the box.
 We can